Chealion/chealion-old/README.markdown

 Web Page: [chealion.ca](http://chealion.ca)

-Just a public git repository of various code snippets by Micheal Jones.
+Various Code Snippets and projects that don't deserve their own Github repository by Micheal Jones.

+Please feel free to submit patches or request that one of the projects be forked (or made available to fork as it's own project)

 Everything here is available under an MIT License, but if you'd let me know where or how you used it I wouldn't mind.
 It's nice to know something I created isn't just languishing.

 ------------------